TomCarr/exTREEmaTIME/README.md

 calibration_implementation_precision: numeric value that describes the scale of each round of age transformations when rescaling branches.
 Larger values will make the analysis run more quickly

+tip: a list of all tip labels in the input phylogeny

 sample_time: list of the sampling time for each tip.
 Must be in the same order as the tip labels in the input phylogeny

 OUTPUTS: